Bdexez/Bdexez/README.md

 ## 📍 Right now

-I'm working on the model stage of **BAD** and on feeding real data into **cs2edge**.
-Happy to talk about low-level Linux, probabilistic modelling and anything to do with measurement.
+I'm polishing **bdex-framegen** on real games, working on the model stage of **BAD** and feeding real data into **cs2edge**.
+Happy to talk about low-level Linux, Vulkan, probabilistic modelling and anything to do with measurement.

 <div align="center">
 <sub>📫 <a href="https://linkedin.com/in/elian-marzari">LinkedIn</a></sub>